 Take-home materials including free admission passes encourage families to visit.
 This program seeks to increase use of all Discovery Trail sites by expanding public awareness of their resources.

 Each year pairs of classrooms from different Ithaca schools are linked, and most visit their Discovery Trail sites together.
 Fifth graders have two opportunities to share academic experiences with their peers as they prepare for the transition to middle school.

 Classroom pairs are encouraged to make additional plans together to give students more chances to develop relationships with their “buddies”.
 Some visit a Discovery Trail site, or each other’s school or school neighborhood, or another cultural or recreational location.

 Community support makes Kids Discover the Trail! possible.
 Your charitable gift of any amount is welcomed and needed.
 Join the many generous donors who help our kids discover the trail!

 BorgWarner Morse TEC

 Jennifer Engel and Larry Young

-Howland Foundation of the CFTC
+Howland Foundation as administered by the

 David Lee and Marjory Rinaldo-Lee